Day 1 Muscat – Sinkhole- Wadi Shab- Sur- Ras Al Hadd

 Overnight in Nizwa (Al Dyar Hotel or similar)

-Day 6 Nizwa – Al Hamra – Misfah Al Abreyeen -Wadi Ghul- Grand Canyon ( Jabal Shams)
+Day 6 Nizwa – Al Hamra – Misfah Al Abreyeen -Wadi Ghul- Jabal Shams (The Grand Canyon of Oman)

 In the morning after check out from our hotel we drive to Misfah Al Abreyeen, this picturesque village lies on a steep slope at the foot of Jebel Shams and consists of old homes and narrow streets. it has a falaj system for many orchards, date palms, and vegetables, it’s worth spending some time walking around the village.